dylanreed/dylan.blog/_posts/2004-09-30-so-i-am-married-now.markdown

 tags: []
 comments: []
 ---

-<p>So sarah and I got married on september 4th 2004<br />
+So sarah and I got married on september 4th 2004
 I am very happy.
-For those of you who didn't recieve your invitations it must have gotten lost in the mail and you can send presents to me still i won't mind</p>
+For those of you who didn't recieve your invitations it must have gotten lost in the mail and you can send presents to me still i won't mind

-<p>just kidding. i am working alot right now, i work 40 hours a week for the city and 10 for starbucks. i am hoping to get a full time position with the city and only have to hold one job</p>
+just kidding. i am working alot right now, i work 40 hours a week for the city and 10 for starbucks. i am hoping to get a full time position with the city and only have to hold one job

-<p>i will post wedding pictures later and maybe try to get sarah to post some stuff</p>
+i will post wedding pictures later and maybe try to get sarah to post some stuff

-<p>dylan</p>
+dylan

-<p>p.s. i am eating a lot of fiber so i should post regularly now</p>
+p.s. i am eating a lot of fiber so i should post regularly now